 Frost Farm Prize - Winning Poem

-Winner reads at Frost Farm June 17
+Winner reads at Frost Farm June 16

-May 16, 2016, DERRY, NH -- The Trustees of the Robert Frost Farm in Derry, NH, and the Hyla Brook Poets today announced that the winner of the 6th Annual Frost Farm Prize for metrical poetry is James Najarian of Auburndale, Mass., for his blank verse poem, "The Dark Ages."
+May 2, 2017, DERRY, NH -- The Trustees of the Robert Frost Farm in Derry, NH, and the Hyla Brook Poets today announced that the winner of the 7th Annual Frost Farm Prize for metrical poetry is Caitlin Doyle of Cincinnati, Ohio, for her poem, "Wish."

 About Frost Farm Poetry